ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

         };
     }

+    // create ThreatConnect object
     var tc = new ThreatConnect(apiSettings);

+    // get Owners object
     tc.owners()
-        .done(function(response) {
+        // if the call finishes successfully, the "done" callback will be run .done(function(response) {
             console.log('owner response', response);
         })
-        .error(function(response) {
+        // if the call does NOT finish successfully, the "error" callback will be run .error(function(response) {
             console.log('owner response error', response.error);
         })
+        // retrieve Owners
         .retrieve();

 This example illustrates how to write a program using the JavaScript SDK